Venikeee1/interview/README.md

 1) How would you manege a new large project.
 What tools will you use?
 2) How you are planing your workflow?
 3) How you gonna structure your project?
+4) How would you control code quality on your project?